 Upper Elementary Students Launch First-Ever Amateur Radio Club

-While on the radio, students practiced good operating procedures, introduced the club and its mission to the 145.210 community, and asked licensed hams questions about how lighting strikes affect radio equipment.
+While on the radio, students practiced good operating procedures, introduced the club and its mission to the 145.210 community, and asked licensed hams questions about how lightning strikes affect radio equipment.

 An after-school spring Amateur Radio Club is in the works and will serve to supplement and enhance the Tuesday club curriculum that is ongoing in the Upper Elementary classroom.